latexdraw/latexdraw/latexdraw-core/net.sf.latexdraw/readme.txt

 *** Debian/Ubuntu/Fedora/Opensuse ***

 The scripts 'install_debian_ubuntu', 'install_fedora', or 'install_opensuse' will ask
-administrator privileges before launching the installer.
+administrator privileges before launching the graphical installer.

-Warning: on Fedora 25 with Wayland, the installation will fail since Wayland forbids graphical applications to run in sudo/su mode.
-See: https://bugzilla.redhat.com/show_bug.cgi?id=1274451 The workaround consists of installing LaTeXDraw using a X11 sessions, or manually (see below).
-We will fix that in a next release.
+The script 'install_linux' (to run with super user rights) will install the application using a command line.
+This may be necessary in the case where graphical applications cannot be run in sudo/su mode (e.g. on the latest versions of Fedora with Wayland).

-*** Running the installer ***
+*** Running the graphical installer manually ***

-If you want to manually launch the installer (i.e. without through a script as explained above) in a console, the command is "java -jar installer.jar" (but you must have admin rights).
+If you want to manually launch the graphical installer (i.e. without through a script as explained above) in a console, the command is "java -jar installer.jar" (but you must have admin rights).

+*** Folders ***

 The shared templates are located in the following folder:
  - for Unix, /usr/share/latexdraw